-The implementation of traffic calming or another speed mitigation measure shall be assumed to be limited to urban or transition areas as defined by County staff through their technical review once a petition has been received and verified.
+The implementation of traffic calming or another speed mitigation measure shall be assumed to be limited to urban or transition areas as defined by County staff through their technical review.

 The study area should include both the immediate roadway section and the area of influence of a specific problem and area where modifications to a road cross-section are to be made.
 Expanding the study area to assess the effects on the adjacent area enable the County to consider the logistical network connection needs for additional infrastructure (e.g., active transportation).